kcao22/webscraping_ds_salaries/README.md

  - Company Industry
  - Company Revenue

  Glassdoor job postings are often redundant after a few pages, with the same job postings appearing again and again.
 After scraping, rows of data that are identical are removed from the overall dataset.
-Below is an example of the webscraping tool at work.
+Below is an example of the webscraping tool progressing through different job posts that appear on Glassdoor.

 ![Alt Text](https://github.com/kcao22/webscraping_ds_salaries/blob/main/images/web_scraper.gif)

  ## Data Cleaning and Feature Engineering

- Once the dataset is compiled from web scraping, the data needed to be cleaned.
+ Once the dataset was compiled from web scraping, the data needed to be cleaned.
 The following list describes the data cleaning and feature engineering that was done during this project:

   - Data cleaning including moving incorrect data points to correct data columns, filling null values, remapping categorical values that differed because of capitalization, and dropping null salary data
-  - Sliced numerical salary data from salary text
+  - Parsed numerical salary data from salary text
-  - Parsed job location state from location data and mapped locations to USA major regions
+  - Parsed job location state from location data and mapped locations to USA major regions to reduce number of features for encoding later
-  - Converted company year founded to age of company
+  - Converted company founding year to age of company
-  - Extracted higher education requirements and job skill requirement counts from job description text
+  - Extracted higher education requirements and job skill requirements from job description text
     - The engineered boolean skill columns such as "Python" and "SQL" were added based on rate of appearance in job description data.
 In this case, the top skills appearing in at least 1000 job descriptions (20% of all data) were included as boolean columns
   - Created description length column
   - Processed job titles using spaCy natural language processing for token matching with different labels and levels to create job level and explicit job label columns